xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [06/2024] One paper has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
 Congratulations to Zixian!
 This paper resulted from Zixian's MSc project at Imperial College London, where Prof. Demiris and I were his supervisors.

-[06/2024] Invited to give a talk on 6th June at "[Future of AI Awards 2024: Collaborate, Debate, Invent](https://www.eventbrite.co.uk/e/future-of-ai-awards-2024-collaborate-debate-invent-tickets-893583621667)".
+[06/2024] Invited to give a talk on 6th June at "Future of AI Awards 2024: Collaborate, Debate, Invent".
 I introduced my research and shared my fellowship experience.

-[04/2024] I gave a talk at the [BMVA One Day Meeting: Trustworthy Multimodal Learning with Foundation Models: Bridging the Gap between AI Research and Real World Applications](https://www.bmva.org/meetings/24-04-24-Multimodal%20Learning.html) on 24 April 2024.
+[04/2024] I gave a talk at the BMVA One Day Meeting - Trustworthy Multimodal Learning with Foundation Models: Bridging the Gap between AI Research and Real World Applications on 24 April 2024.

 [04/2024] I established the **Fusion Intelligence Lab** at the Department of Computer Science, University of Exeter.